GMP63/KeyTracker/README.md

 129
 $
 ```
-As you can see the exit code is 128+1 (signal received is SIGHUP = 1) indicating to the caller shell script that perform some cleaning (restart) and then the executable must be called again (bin/tracker 0.0.0.0 8080 200).
+As you can see the exit code is 128+1 (signal received is SIGHUP = 1) indicating to the caller shell script, to perform some cleaning (restart) and then the executable must be called again (bin/tracker 0.0.0.0 8080 200).

-GET restore (optionally performed at startup, restoring the previously populated keys anf freqs info) :
+GET **restore** (optionally performed at startup, restoring the previously populated keys anf freqs info) :
 ```
 $ bin/http-client-command G localhost 8080 /restore
 HTTP/1.1 200 OK